jbe/jbe.github.io/english.md

   nerd_mode:     "Activate Nerd Mode"
 ---

 This is my homepage, where I link to different things that I am into.
-Have a look around, but don't click on the button unless you are a nerd."
+Have a look around, but don't click on the button unless you are a nerd.